plan-systems/design-docs/proof-of-correctness.md

 #### Starting a New Community Epoch
 - Given: an admin, delegated member, or an automated agent wants to initiate a community-key "rekey" event, also known as _starting a new community epoch_.
-- The purpose of starting a new community epoch is so that any angent with unauthorized possession of even the latest community keyring will be unable to read community data.
+- The purpose of starting a new community epoch is so that any agent with unauthorized possession of even the latest community keyring will be unable to read community data.
 In other words, the purpose is to deprecate the current community key and issue a replacement.
-- A new community epoch follows a member [keyring halt](#keyring-halt) or the [delisting of a member](#Delisting-A-member) since it's important to ensure that the current community key (and any actor in possession of it) will no longer be usefuel.
+- A new community epoch follows a member [keyring halt](#keyring-halt) or the [delisting of a member](#Delisting-A-member) since it's important to ensure that the current community key (and any actor in possession of it) will no longer be useful.
 This is made so because once a new community key epoch is issued, all entries are expected to be encrypted with it.
-- The admin, member, or agent starting a new communuiy epoch:
+- The admin, member, or agent starting a new community epoch:
     - Generates a new symmetrical key
     - For each open/active `MemberEpoch` ("**𝓔<sub>m</sub>**") in the _Member Epoch Channel_ (i.e. for each current member of **C**)
-        - Ecrypt the community key using **𝓔<sub>m</sub>**`.PubEncryptKey`
+        - Encrypt the community key using **𝓔<sub>m</sub>**`.PubEncryptKey`
         - Place the encrypted community key in a new entry and post it to **𝓔<sub>m</sub>**`.KeyInboxChannel`
 - Each member's client, upon seeing a new entry in their `KeyInboxChannel`:
     - Decrypts the payload using the member's personal keyring.